theaholtlund/interior-planning/README.md

-# Drawer Organisation with Python
+# 📦 Drawer Organisation with Python

-This projects helps in preparing to move, for example by visualising how to best fill some IKEA PAX drawers with various boxes to maximise area covered.
+This project helps visualise how to optimally pack various box sizes into IKEA PAX drawers, ideal for moving or organising efficiently hehe.

+---

-## Get Started
+## 🚀 Get Started

 ### 1. Clone the repo